nelsonyzkiel/Web-Image-Annotation-to-REST-API-Format-V1-rectangle-shape-/README.md

 2. Add your annotation by click & drag it on your uploaded image.
 3. You can see your annotation with REST API Format by clicking the "Export Annotations" button.

 Use this to create Machine Learning dataset.
-(YOLO, etc)
+(YOLO, R-CNN, etc)